attmod/proto0/README.md

   - this is a second stage, for point/reach/grasp level, not action
 - [x] defining a set of visual features needed for achieving the actions.
 Input to the action modules
   - Bekkering: color, orientation, position
-    - [ ] color support
+    - [x] color support
     - [x] orientation support
     - [ ] position support
-- [ ] defining a rate for each perception/action module
+- [x] defining a rate for each perception/action module
   - (current VGA camera setup tops out at 640x480 with 15fps on the real robot)
   - try to include graphs with delays introduced at each stage (Gannt-style)
   - [x] when using rfmodules: try parametrisation of the update rate
+  - [x] return true update rate
+  - [x] direct callbacks
   - [ ] single xml for yarpscope to show current effective rates for all modules
 - [ ] defining cost functions for each perception/action module
   - [ ] reaction time between object teleport (see below) and start of the processing in each module until the action is locked
 - [ ] create simulation for playing the actions and showing the evolution of validate and cost functions
-  - [ ] .xml and .sh files to auto load everything
+  - [x] .xml and .sh files to auto load everything
   - [ ] teleport objects of interest into the robot's viewport
 - [ ] (optional) statistics of cost functions respect to the different actions